Metering and connection charges FAQs

 Previously the Supply Charge included the Metering Service Charges related to the premise.
 Some Retailers have left the Tariff 11 Metering Service Charge in the Supply Charge.

-Will all customer charges go via the Retailer?
+Will all of my charges go via my Retailer?

 Is a new connection free?
 What will we pay after 01/07?

-Is there a charge for a change of tariff and does this show up on a customer's bill?
+Is there a charge for a change of tariff and will this show up on my bill?

-Will the customer only find out about these fee once they get their bill?
+Will I only find out about this fee once I get my bill?

-The retailer can supply the customer with the specific fee or a fee range (where the request could result in differing services) on receipt of a Service Order Request from Energex.
+Your retailer can supply you with the specific fee or a fee range (where the request could result in differing services) on receipt of a Service Order Request from us.

 Bills get charged to the tenant through their electricity bill, how can the owner get a bill if the work was for them?